tonytvo/blog-generator/content/blog/48-laws-power/index.md

   - Remember: the problems created by an audacious move can be disguised, even remedied, by more and greater audacity.

 # Plan all the way to the end.
 - The ending is everything.
-Plan all the way to it, taking into account all the possible consequences, obstacles, and twists of fortune that might reverse your hard work and give the glory to others.
-By planning to the end you will not be overwhelmed by circumstances and you will know when to stop.
+Plan it, taking into account all the possible consequences, obstacles, and twists of fortune that might reverse your hard work and give glory to others.
+By planning to the end, you will not be overwhelmed by circumstances and will know when to stop.
 Gently guide fortune and help determine the future by thinking far ahead.
-- The ending is everything - it is the end of action that determines who gets the glory, the money, the prize.
+- The ending is everything - the end of the action determines who gets the glory, the money, and the prize.
 Your conclusion must be crystal clear, and you must keep it constantly in mind.

 # Make your accomplishments seem effortless.
 - Some think exposure to how hard they work and practice demonstrates diligence and honesty, but really it just shows weakness.